alex-petrenko/sample-factory/docs/get-started/running-slurm.md

 pip install -e .
 ```

-### Necessary scripts in SF2
+### Necessary scripts in Sample-Factory

-To run a custom runner script for SF2 on slurm, you may need to write your own slurm_sbatch_template and/or runner script.
+To run a custom launcher script for Sample-Factory on slurm, you may need to write your own slurm_sbatch_template and/or launcher script.

 slurm_sbatch_template is a bash script that run by slurm before your python script.
-It includes commands to activate your conda environment etc. See an example at `./sample_factory/launcher/slurm/sbatch_template.sh`.
+It includes commands to activate your conda environment etc. See an example at `./sample_factory/launcher/slurm/sbatch_timeout.sh`.
 Variables in the bash script can be added in `sample_factory.launcher.run_slurm`.

-The runner script controls the python command slurm will run.
+The launcher script controls the python command slurm will run.
 Examples are located in `sf_examples`.
 You can run multiple experiments with different parameters using `ParamGrid`.

 #### Timeout Batch Script